SAP Negotiations • Vendor Management

 +

-SAP uses the 2027 ECC support deadline to create urgency — offering incentives to move to S/4HANA now, warning that waiting means losing out on deals.
-Counter: use the deadline as leverage back at them.
-They need your business too.
-"We know you want us to transition before 2027; we want a better price to do so."
-SAP is often more flexible now than after you've crossed the deadline.
+SAP uses the 2027 ECC support deadline to create urgency — offering incentives to move to S/4HANA now while warning that waiting means losing out on deals.
+Counter this directly: use the deadline as leverage back at them.
+SAP needs your migration business too.
+"We know you want us to transition before 2027.
+We want a better price to make that happen."
+SAP is consistently more flexible before you've committed than after.

 Tactic